XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 452F5906C46D46F407883344BFDD90E672B672C5E9943DB4891E3A34FEEEB9DB | Open for Voting |

 Fixes an edge case in [deserializing](serialization.html) Amount-type fields.
 Without this amendment, in some rare cases the operation could result in otherwise valid serialized amounts overflowing during deserialization.
-With this amendment, the XRP Ledger detects error conditions more quickly to eliminate the problematic corner cases.
+With this amendment, the XRP Ledger detects error conditions more quickly and eliminates the problematic corner cases.

 ## fixTakerDryOfferRemoval